Bergen Marriage & Couples Counseling

 Physiological studies also point in the same direction.
 In one study, adult males and females were assigned the same task.
 Measurements of their brains while performing the task showed that different parts of the brain were activated by the different sexes.

 Differences in actual brain structure have been noted and measured by Jay Giedd, Chief of Brain Imaging at the National Institute of Mental Health.
-In this 20-year-old brain mapping project.
+In this lengthy brain mapping project.
 MRI scans of boys' and girls' brains were done on subjects beginning at age 9 and continuing till age 20.
 The findings were reported in 2010 in the journal Proceedings of the National Academy of Sciences.
 The scientists found differences in the brain's cortex between males and females, quite notable in the early ages, decreasing slowly in difference, but still clearly dissimilar even as the subjects reached the age of twenty.

 Can the differences in the nature of men and woman affect what they talk about to each other?
 Can we specifically measure their concerns, and what they say in the areas that bear upon the personal relationship between a husband and wife?